ayberkdikcinar/movie-mgmt/README.md

 ### User Management:

-Users can register and log in with a username, password, and age.
-Roles (manager or customer) are assigned directly during signup for easy testing, although this is not recommended for production.
+Users can register with role and log in with a username, password.
+Roles (manager or customer) are assigned manually in the body during signup for easy testing, although this is not recommended for production.

 ### Movie Management: